uspki/policies/certificate-policy.md

 If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it SHALL also include organizationName, stateorProvinceName and countryName in the Subject field in accordance with Section 7.1.4.2.2.
 All information shall be verified in accordance with Section 3.2.2.1.

-Certificates under this policy SHALL NOT assert the Individual Validated Certificate Policy identifiers reserved by the CAB Forum.
+Certificates under this policy SHALL NOT assert the Individual Validated Certificate Policy identifiers reserved by the CA/Browser Forum.
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3)

 #### 7.1.6.2.
 Root CA Certificates